dolphindb/Tutorials_EN/data_ETL.md

 - Distributed computing with high parallelism

-The `select` statement is executed in parallel, and the parallelism depends on the number of partitions and the number of available *localExecutors* in a cluster.
-Specifically, for the configuration environment used in this tutorial, the 3 nodes are equipped with 15 local executors each.
-Based on the partitioning scheme of the source table "trade", the parallelism is 20.
-Compared with single-threaded processing, the execution speed on data for one trading day is increased to 18 times.
+The `select` statement uses distributed and parallel execution.
+The degree of parallelism is 20, meaning that compared to single-threaded data processing the execution speed can be theoretically improved by 20 times.
+In practical tests, this enhancement is observed to be 18 times when handling data for a single trading day.
 Furthermore, multiple tasks can be executed in parallel through `submitJob`.

 - Efficient queries

 All the processing logic, including data filtering, data type conversion, and adding derived fields, can be done within one query.
 The data does not need to be accessed repeatedly.

-- Vectorized processing
+- Vectorization

 The OLAP engine adopts columnar storage, and each column is loaded into memory in the form of a vector.
-Therefore, vectorized processing is applied to improve the efficiency of SQL queries.
+Vectorization is applied to improve the efficiency of SQL queries.

 ## 5. Conclusion

 In this tutorial we explore the optimization of ETL process in DolphinDB using a practical example of SQL query tuning.
 By avoiding nested loops and adopting distributed and vectorized computing techniques, the optimized SQL query demonstrates a remarkable 74-fold increase in efficiency.
-Specifically, the ETL processing of market data for 3000 stocks over 20 trading days, which previously took over 4.5 hours, can now be completed in just 210 seconds.
-Theses features makes DolphinDB a highly efficient ETL tool for preprocessing on large data sets.
+Specifically, the ETL processing of market data of 3000 stocks over 20 trading days, which previously took over 4.5 hours, can now be completed in just 210 seconds.
+By incorporating vectorization and leveraging the distributed, parallel processing capabilities of columnar databases, DolphinDB can serve as a highly efficient ETL tool for preprocessing large datasets.

 ## Recommended Reading